 I love this show.
 I can see that it's a clumsily paced show with massive tonal issues and some content that's going to put off people.
 At one point, there was such a jump in the story that I wondered if I'd missed an episode.
 I don't care.
 Personally I find its messiness more interesting than Attack on Titan's laser clarity, although the latter is clearly a far more dramatic and successful show.
-(Black Bullet's opening theme music reminds me of Attack on Titan's, incidentally.
-They're not exactly dodging the comparison, but it would be crazy to pretend that it's trying to be that other show.)
+(Black Bullet's theme music is a blatant, uh, homage to Attack on Titan's, but I like both.)
 I'm not sure it gets around to answering all of its own questions (e.g. the tricycle?), but I think it ends well, with an interesting combination of unexpected darkness and reasons for optimism.

 I love Enju.
 I think the show has heart, even if it also takes joy in finding new ways of soiling humanity.
 What we see of the political set-up is nasty and odd enough to be intriguing.
 I'd be afraid to go near the light novels, though.